Microscope Objectives for Life Sciences, Dry

 Click to Enlarge

 The Group Delay Dispersion (GDD) represents how the duration of an ultrafast laser pulse will increase through an optical path length.
-The GDD for the TL10X-2P objective is shown in the graph above.
+The simulated GDD for the TL10X-2P objective is shown in the graph above.

 Chromatic Aberration Correction per ISO Standard 19012-2